 4 – Taste local cuisine at Liberty Public Market

-Just one visit to Liberty Public Market and you’ll be hooked; hungry visitors regularly enjoy the vast range of cuisines — no matter your craving, you’ll walk away more than satisfied.
+Just one visit to Liberty Public Market and you’ll be hooked.
+Hungry visitors regularly enjoy the vast range of authentic cuisines — no matter your craving, you’ll walk away more than satisfied.

-Located within the Arts District of Liberty Station and featuring more than 30 independently-run food stalls, this is where all the best San Diego cuisine comes together under one roof.
+Located within the Arts District of Liberty Station and featuring more than 30 independently-run food stalls, this is where all the best San Diego cuisines come together under one roof.

 5 – Spend a day exploring the award-winning San Diego Zoo

 A visit to the San Diego zoo is a fun day out for adults and children alike!

 Discover thousands of wild animals including lions, koalas, pandas, elephants, polar bears and more.
 Take a ride on the Skyfari aerial tram and admire animals in a thoughtfully-built and landscaped environment.